camoverride/camoverride.github.io/_posts/2018-01-31-multithreading-and-multiprocessing.md

 print('  Synchronous request time: {}'.format(end - start))

-# ...
 # Synchronous request time: 9.43742299103178
 ~~~

 For me, it took 9 seconds to make all of these requests.
 That doesn't seem like much time, but what if we wanted to access a million websites?
 We'd be waiting all day.
 So instead of just iterating through a list and waiting for one request to be finished before the next is made, what if we just stopped waiting?
 We still iterate through our list, but instead of pausing, we just push the current item to the background and start processing another.
 This is the idea behind multi-threading.

 If you have any intuition about how computers work, that seems impossible.
 After all, the operations of a CPU are supposed to be executed serially - one at a time.
 So how can we have processes operating in "the background?"
 A simple way to conceptualize it is this: your computer is more than just a CPU.
-It also has parts responsible for performing network I/O. When a program uses multiple threads, execution of a thread can be hended off to the parts that perform network I/O. When those parts have finished their jobs, execution is returned to the program that initiated them.
+It also has parts responsible for performing network I/O. When a program uses multiple threads, execution of a thread can be handed off to the parts that perform network I/O. When those parts have finished their jobs, execution is returned to the program that initiated them.

 Another way to think of things are cooks in a kitchen: a single-threaded pizza cook puts the pizza in the oven and waits for it to finish before starting to make the salad.
 A multi-threaded pizza cook puts the pizza in the oven and starts to make the salad while it's baking.
 A multi-processing pizza cook is actually two cooks (more on that later).